How hospitals are handling these important procedures during the pandemic

 The importance of elective procedures

-“There can be a tendency to conflate elective procedures with optional procedures, but we know that’s not the case,” says Kelsey Duggan, Ph.D., MBA, Assistant Vice President, Medical Device Management at HealthTrust.
+“There can be a tendency to conflate elective procedures with optional procedures, but we know that’s not the case,” says Kelsey Duggan, Ph.D., MBA, former Assistant Vice President, Medical Device Management at HealthTrust.

 Delaying elective procedures can result in more disease, higher rates of increased pain, heightened depression and anxiety, and an overall decline in quality of life for patients.
 So it became a priority for hospitals to bring them back—carefully.
 “There is clinical rationale for these procedures, but everything can’t launch at once, so there’s typically a phased approach to bringing them back,” Duggan says.